 A fully customizable training template, Mindfulness X strikes the balance between repetitive and varied practices so that skills can be developed and your clients’ attention is maintained – only ever doing one type of exercise can become boring and create problems with engagement.
 Although balancing variety and repetition can be an issue with mindfulness training, the variety of exercises provided by the program will consistently sustain interest and engagement.

-In addition to the carefully formatted and designed materials developed for you, the practitioner, Mindfulness X contains PowerPoint slides, a printable workbook for participants, guided meditations and even a certificate that you can reward clients with upon successfully completing your training.
+In addition to the carefully formatted and designed materials developed for you, the practitioner, Mindfulness X contains positive psychology PowerPoint slides, a printable workbook for participants, guided meditations and even a certificate that you can reward clients with upon successfully completing your training.

-Mindfulness X includes:
+Mindfulness X Includes:

 - An instruction manual for you as a practitioner containing a complete guide of eight sequential mindfulness sessions so that you can effectively deliver each of the eight sessions (text, PDF).